WAR AND PEACE

 Pass, pass, ye proud brigades, with your tramping sinewy legs,

-With your shoulders young and strong, with your knapsacks and your muskets;
+With your knapsacks and your muskets;

 How elate I watch you.